-What is Cream Tea and it's History
+What is Cream Tea and History

 A term thrown about often enough these days is “staycation.”
 It simply means having a holiday in your country of residence, which, if you’re UK-based, could mean venturing into the west country.
 The likes of Devon and Cornwall (in no particular order!) have long been known for Cream Tea.
 Which prompts the question: What is Cream Tea, and why is it so loved, so adored?